decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### Advantages

-- No transaction fee on identity creation
+- No transaction fee for identity creation
 - Uses Ethereum's built-in account abstraction
-- Supports multi-sig wallet for identity controller
+- Supports multi-sig (or proxy) wallet for identity controller
+- Supports secp256k1 public keys as identifiers (on the same infrastructure)
 - Decoupling claims data from the underlying identity
 - Supports decoupling Ethereum interaction from the underlying identity
 - Flexibility to use key management